davemo/blog.davemo.com/app/posts/2020-03-10-the-missing-fundamental.md

 ---

 <aside class="tldr">
-When evaluating software performance start with: investigate, profile, and identify the <i>missing</i> fundamental.
+When it comes to evaluating software performance, investigate, profile, and identify the <em>missing</em> fundamental.
 </aside>

 Music composition and production is a large part of my life outside of software development, so much so that I often find myself thinking of ways to draw parallels between the two.
 One such parallel that has stuck with me over the past 6 months or so is the concept of [the missing fundamental](https://en.wikipedia.org/wiki/Missing_fundamental).